Science, Agriculture - Food

 Knowledge and understanding of the molecular mechanisms underlying the relationship between a plant and its biotic environment

-Moreover, although oriented towards the study of biotic interactions, at the end of this course, the student will also have acquired skills in the main thematic fields ranging from physiology to genetics, epigenetics to plant improvement.
+In addition, although oriented towards the study of biotic interactions, by the end of this course students will also have acquired skills in the main thematic fields ranging from physiology to genetics, epigenetics and plant improvement.

-A competence in the use of current research tools will also be acquired (statistics, modeling, database management...)
+Skills in the use of current research tools (statistics, modeling, database management, etc.) will also be acquired.

 Read more